 - Customized: Whether you hire a training firm or use in-house specialists, the program should be specific to your product, market, and company values.

-Even worse, if a manager doesn’t communicate a salesperson is in danger of being fired for their disappointing results, the sudden, seemingly unexpected termination will hurt morale and cause team members to wonder if they’re next.
+Even worse, if a manager doesn’t communicate that a salesperson is in danger of being fired for their disappointing results, the sudden, seemingly unexpected termination will hurt morale and cause team members to wonder if they’re next.

 Having objective standards and making sure everyone is aware of them helps you avoid any nasty surprises.

 For instance, if they’re only setting four demos per week, and the quota for their role is 12, their actions might be "Call 50 prospects per day.
 Do one call review per day.
-Write a new talk track with manager’s help.
+Write a new talk track with the manager’s help.
 Attend a workshop on objection handling."

 Support might be: "Meet with manager for call review; get ticket for workshop."

-Timeframe might be: "Reach 12 demos per week by X date."
+Time frame might be: "Reach 12 demos per week by X date."